-My Crock Pot Pork Shoulder is the best you’ll ever have and incredibly easy to make – a flavorful and fall-apart pork shoulder roast slow cooked to perfection with barbeque sauce and spices.
+Crock Pot Pork Shoulder is an easy “dump and go” recipe – a flavorful and fall-apart pork shoulder roast slow cooked to perfection with barbeque sauce and spices.
 Shred your pork after it’s cooked and make it into delicious crock pot bbq pulled pork recipe.
-Serve with sandwiches or tacos for a homey meal or take it to picnic!
+Serve on sandwiches or tacos for a complete dinner or take it to picnic!

 SLOW COOKER PORK SHOULDER RECIPE

 Slow cooker pulled pork shoulder is the best and easiest way to cook pork shoulders.
 Just season the meat with an easy dry rub, place it in a slow cooker, add BBQ sauce and onions in the morning before you leave home.
 Let the slow cooker simmer all day long and turn it into an incredible meal!

 This recipe calls for a few simple ingredients and is much less work than other cooking methods such as baking or braising on the stove.
 We usually shred the slow cooked pork and turn it into pulled pork sandwiches.
 It’s super tender, juicy and melt-in-your-mouth delicious.

 HOW TO COOK PORK SHOULDER IN A CROCK POT